We’ll Give You a Helping Hand

 Sports Technique Rehabilitation

-Pain management is the first step in treating wrist tendinitis at JFPT.
-We work with the patient to design a treatment plan to lower pain levels while also providing manual therapy on the injured wrist or hand and accompanied by strengthening and range of motion exercises.
+Pain management is the first step in treating wrist tendinitis.
+At JFPT, we work with the patient to design a treatment protocol to manage symptoms.
+While painmagement is important, our team of therapists focus on manual therapy on the injured wrist or hand, the team of trainers will follow close protocols to focus on strengthening and range of motion exercises.

 Our Space: Dedicated to Effective Therapy & Comfort